muaddib1984/gnuradio_docker_novnc/README.md

 ### PyBombs Replacement?
 As a long-time user of PyBombs, I understand the Pros/Cons of it.
 The GNURadio core framework has improved immensily since the days of 3.7/3.8, so I have found that keeping active versions of older GNURadio builds serves me less and less.
 However, there are occasions where I'd like to investigate a block that is only available for an older verison of GNURadio (for example GNURadio 3.8), which is where I use these containers.
 After I see they can work, I have the choice to either port the block, or create a slimmer container for the blocks from an older version and use ZMQ sockets for the inbound/outbound streams (more on that in another project).
+You can build yourself from these files or pull from my  [Dockerhub](https://hub.docker.com/u/muaddib1984)

 ##### The Below image shows 2 NoVNC Browser Displays running Ubuntu Desktop with different versions of GNURadio (3.8.5 on left/3.9.8 on right)
 ![](img/38_39_browser.png)